A Markov Random Field model for Hypergraph-based Machine Learning: Introduction

+The hypergraph structure inference (HGSI) task aims to infer the underlying hypergraph structures from the observed node features, when the structure is not directly observable.
+A concrete example of HGSI involves extracting co-authorship relationships by analysing the profile of each individual, such as research interest, affiliation, etc. For this task, we introduce a novel framework named Hypergraph Structure Inference.
+Utilising observed node features as input, this framework infers probabilities of potential hyperedges by solving a maximum a-posteriori problem evaluated by the HMRF.
+Compared with previous hypergraph structure inference methods, the key novelty of our proposed approach lies in its capability to directly learn probabilities for potential hyperedges, removing the need for supervision on any pre-defined hypergraphs or hyperedges.

+The second task considered in this work is hypergraph node classification, aimed at classifying nodes on a pre-defined hypergraph structure.
+Examples include classifying research fields of academic authors in a co-authorship hypergraph based on published papers, and predicting political alignment in an online discussion forum based on multi-user thread participation.
+For this task, we design a novel learning framework called Hypergraph-MLP.
+This framework consists of two primary components: a multi-layer perceptron (MLP) and a loss function rooted in the HMRF which regularises the embedding optimisation through the prior belief adhering to the data-generating process.
+Training with this loss function enables the MLP to leverage structural information efficiently without message passing.
+This leads to lower inference latency for Hypergraph-MLP compared to traditional message-passing hypergraph neural networks.
+Moreover, removing the reliance on the hypergraph structure at inference time makes Hypergraph-MLP robust to structural perturbations.

+The main contributions of this work are as follows: \begin{itemize} \item We generalise the classical Markov random fields to model the data-generating process on hypergraphs, yielding a model named HMRF.
+We extend the applicability of the HMRF to the scenarios when hyperedge features are unobservable through a node-feature based energy estimate.

-$\bullet$ We design a novel unsupervised approach for hypergraph structure inference using the proposed smoothness prior.
-The key novelty of our approach is an inference method that directly learns the probability for each potential hyperedge by solving an optimisation problem that only requires node features as input.
-The unsupervised nature of our method means it can be applied to scenarios where pre-existing hypergraphs are difficult to obtain.
+\item We develop a novel unsupervised approach for hypergraph structure inference using the proposed HMRF.
+The unsupervised nature of our method enables it to be applied to scenarios where pre-defined hypergraphs are unavailable.

-$\bullet$ We carry out experiments on both synthetic and real-world datasets to demonstrate that the proposed method significantly outperforms existing hypergraph structure inference methods.
-These results also showcase the efficacy of our smoothness prior in capturing the underlying pattern of real-world hypergraph data.